Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Numerical estimates and comparisons

 \subsection{$F_{UU}^{\cos\phi_h}$ structure function}

-$F_{UU}^{\cos\phi_h}$ structure function is a next-to-leading contribution ($\sim1/Q$)~\footnote{The next contribution to $F_{UU}^{\cos\phi_h}$ will be at $1/Q^3$, NNNLP.}.
+$F_{UU}^{\cos\phi_h}$ structure function starts from the next-to-leading contribution ($\sim1/Q$)~\footnote{The next contribution to $F_{UU}^{\cos\phi_h}$ will be at $1/Q^3$, NNNLP.}.
 It appears to have many various kinematical and dynamical contributions \cite{Bacchetta:2006tn}.
 We consider contributions from $f_1 D_1$ and $h_1^\perp H_1^\perp$, see Eq.~\eqref{eq:FUUcosphi_Ian1},

-It is the same as in Pilo\~neta and Vladimirov Ref.~\cite{Piloneta:2025jjb}, compare to Eq.~(B.5) in Ref.~\cite{Piloneta:2025jjb}, and in Ebert, Gao, Stewart, Ref.~\cite{Ebert:2021jhy}, after neglecting ``tilde" functions in Eq.~(5.41), the same as in Anselmino et al, Ref.~\cite{Anselmino:2011ch}, see Eq.~(65) of Ref.~\cite{Anselmino:2011ch}.
-This formula coincides with the result of Bacchetta et al, Ref.~\cite{Bacchetta:2006tn}, if one applies EOMs and neglects ``tilde" functions in Eq.~(4.4), see Appendix~\ref{app:misc} for details.
+This result coincides with that of Piloñeta and Vladimirov~\cite{Piloneta:2025jjb} (see Eq.~(B.5) therein), as well as with the result of Ebert, Gao, and Stewart~\cite{Ebert:2021jhy}, after neglecting the “tilde” functions in Eq.~(5.41).
+It also agrees with the expression given by Anselmino et al.~\cite{Anselmino:2011ch} (see Eq.~(65) of that reference).
+Furthermore, the formula matches the result of Bacchetta et al.~\cite{Bacchetta:2006tn} upon applying the equations of motion (EOMs) and neglecting the “tilde” functions in Eq.~(4.4); see Appendix~\ref{app:misc} for details.

-Historically, $\cos \phi_h$ modulation in SIDIS cross-section was proposed in 70's by R. Cahn \cite{Cahn:1978se} as an argument for the existence of the intrinsic transverse momentum motion of quarks inside of the nucleon, and the first term in \eq{FUUcosphi-final} as known as Cahn's term as it originates kinematically from the transverse motion of quarks.
+Historically, the $\cos \phi_h$ modulation in the SIDIS cross section was proposed in the 1970s by R.~Cahn~\cite{Cahn:1978se} as evidence for the intrinsic transverse momentum of quarks inside the nucleon.
+The first term in \eq{FUUcosphi-final} is therefore known as the Cahn term, as it arises kinematically from the transverse motion of quarks.

 We obtain the following parametrization for $F_{UU}^{\cos\phi_h}$:

 where $\lambda_3 = 8 M\mh \zh \Phperp (\avpperp_{H_1^\perp}^2 + \zh^2\,\avkperp_{h_1^\perp} (\Phperp^2 -\zh^2\,\avkperp_{h_1^\perp} ) )$.